Stylebook and Coverage Guide

 top surgery, bottom surgery (n.)

 Euphemisms trans people often use to refer to transition-related medical procedures.
-They are nonspecific; if specificity is necessary, use the medical term for the surgery or surgeries.
+They may refer to a wide range of surgeries; if specificity is necessary, use the medical term for the surgery or surgeries.

 trans (adj.)